MKastek/Python-in-Science-Applications/README.md

-# Python_in_Science_Applications
+# Python in Science Applications

-Files for laboratory class at WUT - Python in Science Applications
+Files for laboratory class at WUT - Python in Science Applications.